 Objective 2: Graduates shall demonstrate knowledge and understanding of the requirement of their ethical responsibilities as officers of the courts.

 Objective 3: Graduates shall demonstrate knowledge and understanding of their ethical responsibilities as public citizens.

 Objective 4: Graduates shall demonstrate knowledge and understanding of the legal profession’s values of candor, honesty, and integrity.

-Objective 1: Graduates shall, prior to graduation, provide at least 30 hours of pro bono legal assistance to the community and shall be encouraged to provide 50 hours or more.
+Objective 1: Graduates shall, prior to graduation, provide at least 50 hours of pro bono legal assistance to the community.

 Objective 2: Graduates shall be encouraged to provide pro bono law-related public service.

 Objective 1: Graduates shall demonstrate the ability to conduct legal research.